European-Unified-ID/EUID-docs/docs/guides/publisher-client-side.md

 ## Example Integration Code and When to Pass Personal Data to the EUID SDK

 When this is the first page load with no identity, to start the token generation call you'll need to call one of the `setIdentity` methods with personal data.
-Once an identity is generated, the advertising token (EUID token) that you would send to the bid stream will be available by waiting for the `IdentityUpdated` event from the SDK.
+Once an identity is generated, the advertising token (EUID token) that you would send to the bidstream will be available by waiting for the `IdentityUpdated` event from the SDK.
 For an example, see how the value for `advertising_token_to_use` is set in the following code snippet.

 In some cases, the user's personal data is not available on page load, and getting the personal data has some associated cost.
 For example, an API call might be required to fetch the personal data, or the user has to be prompted to provide it.